kehantan/labbook/docs/protein/sds_page.rst

 **Requires**

 * Ladder
+* Micropipette and tips (10 uL)

 **Procedure**

 #.
-Aspirate 5 uL of ladder with micropipette.
+Add 3 uL of ladder into the first well in the gel.
 #.
-Place the micropipette tip directly on the top of the first well of the gel.
-#.
-Dispense the sample slowly.
-The ladder sample should drop directly into the wells.
-#.
-Repeat the steps again, aspirate 10 uL of the prepared sample and dispense into each well.
+Add 10 uL of the prepared sample into each remaining well.

 Running gel
 -----------